 Robben Island, South Africa

 Robben Island is a UNESCO World Heritage site off of Cape Town.
 It’s where Nelson Mandela was incarcerated for more than 30 years.
-You have to join the assigned tour groups in order to visit this historic island, and you can send out your postcards with a special cancellation from here.
+You have to join the assigned tour groups in order to visit this historic island, and you can send out your postcards with a special cancellation form here.

 I was lucky to have an awesome tour guide here.
 After explaining what I wanted, he went above and beyond to help me!